Multi-Channel Deep Networks for Block-Based Image Compressive Sensing: Conclusion

 \section{Conclusion}

-In this paper, we further studied the problem of block-based image compressive sensing, and proposed a multi-channel deep neural network architecture, termed `BCS-Net'.
-The proposed architecture originates from the popular block-based CS algorithm, where block-wise iterative approximation together with full-image-based denoising is key for improving the recovered image.
-We then cast this idea into a carefully designed deep network, so that our proposed BCS-Net is capable of benefitting both from the learning capacities of deep network and from the hand-designed structure of BCS algorithm.
-Extensive experimental results show that our BCS-Net with adaptive sensing resource allocation achieves far better reconstruction quality and superb visual effect compared with state-of-the-art methods.
-At the same time, BCS-Net with WA approach also has excellent reconstruction performance with significantly reduced number of network parameters.
+In this paper, we further studied the problem of block-based image compressive sensing, and proposed a multi-channel deep neural network structure, termed `BCSnet'.
+Based on the popular BCS-SPL algorithm, block-wise iterative approximation and denoising in the scope of full image were iteratively performed to improve the recovered image.
+Furthermore, the framework was cast into a carefully designed deep network, so that BCSnet is capable of benefitting both from the learning capacities of deep network and the hand-designed structure of BCS-SPL algorithm.
+Extensive experimental results show that BCSnet with adaptive sensing resource allocation achieves far better reconstruction quality and superb visual effect compared with state-of-the-art methods.
+In addition, BCSnet without the adaptive allocation strategy also has excellent reconstruction performance with significantly less network parameters, which extends the application scenarios of the proposed method of image recovery.